GoyaPtyLtd/BaseElements-Plugin-Libraries/README.md

 **What it does:**
 - Downloads source archives for all dependencies (Boost, curl, jq, duktape, ImageMagick, etc.)
 - Saves archives to `../source/` directory
+- **Verifies SHA256 hashes** against `source/SHA256SUMS` after each download to ensure file integrity
 - Only needs to be run once or when library versions change

+**SHA256 Verification:**
+The script automatically verifies each downloaded file against the `source/SHA256SUMS` file.
+This ensures:
+- Files are not corrupted during download
+- Files match the expected versions
+- Security (detects tampering or incorrect downloads)

+If verification fails, the script will exit with an error message.
+If you've updated a library version, you'll need to regenerate `SHA256SUMS` (see below).

 **Customizing versions or sources:**
 To test different library versions or source from alternate locations (e.g., forks, development branches, or local mirrors), edit `1_getSource.sh` and modify the `download` function calls.
 Each call takes 5 parameters: